permitta/permitta-core/docs/security/auth.md

 2. The client requests an access token from the authorization server's token endpoint.
 3. The authorization server authenticates the client and issues an access token.
 4. The client uses the access token to authenticate requests to the Permitta Core API.
-5. The permitta-core API validates the token against the authorization server
+5. The moat API validates the token against the authorization server